Robert Harris (painter): Honours

 Harris was a founding member of the Royal Canadian Academy of Arts in 1880 (RCA) and elected president of the RCA in 1893.
 In 1902, he was created a C.M.G., the Most Distinguished Order of Saint Michael and Saint George, a British order of chivalry awarded to men and women who hold high office or who render extraordinary or important non-military service in a foreign country, which can also be conferred for important or loyal service in relation to foreign and Commonwealth affairs.
 As president of the RCA in 1904, he helped spearhead the organization and installation of the Canadian exhibition at the Louisiana Purchase Exposition.
 At the exposition, he received the Commemorative Diploma and Gold Medal of Honour for Distinguished Service in Art.

 Personal life

+Harris was a High church Anglican, attending numerous services at different churches, particularly enjoying sermons and drawing young ladies in the congregation.

-He married Elizabeth (Bessie) Putnam in 1885 but the couple had no children.
+On October 28, 1883, he moved into Jane Putnam's bordering house where he met her daughter Elizabeth (Bessie) Putnam.
+They got married on May 22, 1885, at St. George's Anglican Church, Montreal, but the couple had no children.

 He was the brother of the architect William Critchlow Harris and took an active interest in the artwork of his cousin Kathleen Morris.

+Robert Harris died on February 27, 1919, at his home in Montreal and was buried at St. Peter's Anglican Cemetery in Charlottetown.